 (b) there is no certificate of compliance in force in respect of the facility.

-(5) If this subregulation applies, the EDPH may issue a certificate of compliance for the facility even though not satisfied as required by subregulation (3) if satisfied that the health and safety of persons using the facility will not be compromised and that there is a public interest in issuing the certificate of compliance.
+(5) If this subregulation applies, the Chief Health Officer may issue a certificate of compliance for the facility even though not satisfied as required by subregulation (3) if satisfied that the health and safety of persons using the facility will not be compromised and that there is a public interest in issuing the certificate of compliance.

-[Regulation 15 amended in Gazette 8 Dec 2009 p.
-5000.]
+[Regulation 15 amended: Gazette 8 Dec 2009 p.
+5000; 10 Jan 2017 p.
+259.]

 Part 3 — Operation of aquatic facilities